CharlieC6/BackupWizard/README.md

 So basically we didn't touch the target folder.
 <br>
 <br>
-Downside is that as the target folder's size gets bigger, the time it'll take the process takes longer too due to the same reaason above.
+Downside is that as the target folder's size gets bigger, the time it'll take the process takes longer too due to the same reason above.
 <br>
 <br>